IPGN5600 - Guide Notes: Incorrect tariff heading in Box 8 of DCTS Form A

 Key to origin criteria:

-Change of Tariff Heading
+Change of Tariff Classification

 Manufacture in which the value of all non-originating materials used does not exceed 40%/50% of the ex-works price.

-Originating / non-originating
+Originating / Non-Originating

 The value of all the non-originating materials used does not exceed the value of the originating materials used.